mathieuSauvage/MayaFluidTextureViewer/README.md

 # Fluid Texture Viewer version 1.0

-This is a Maya python script that generate a rig to view the texture parameters from a fluid.
+This is a Maya python script that generate a rig to view the texture parameters of a fluid.
 All the Rig will exist under a group named *fluidTextureViewer#* in the world.
 So deleting this group will delete the entire rig.

 the main controller created is *fluidTextureViewerCtrl#*

-with the attributes:
+with these attributes:

 * **translate** the only transformation available, just so you can offset the position of the viewer in space to put it in a convenient place.